kadirermantr/kadirermantr.github.io/content/background.md

 ---

 I am a software developer who is enthusiastic about technology, computers and software.
-I enjoy experimenting with new things and is keen to provide content in these domains.
+I enjoy experimenting with new things and am keen to provide content in these domains.

 ## Interests